COVID Fraud Lawyer & PPP Fraud Whistleblower Attorney

 The Federal Government Has Announced a Crackdown on Covid and PPP Fraud

-Assistant Attorney General Nicholas L. McQuaid of the Justice Department’s Criminal Division issued a staunch warning to fraudsters, stating: ”To anyone thinking of using the global pandemic as an opportunity to scam and steal from hardworking Americans, my advice is simple – don’t…No matter where you are or who you are, we will find you and prosecute you to the fullest extent of the law.”
+Assistant Attorney General Nicholas L. McQuaid of the Justice Department’s Criminal Division issued a staunch warning to fraudsters, stating: ”To anyone thinking of using the global pandemic as an opportunity to scam and steal from hardworking Americans, my advice is simple – don’t…No matter where you are or who you are, I will find you and prosecute you to the fullest extent of the law.”
 The Department is now making good on this warning, pursuing unethical individuals and businesses who have stolen billions of dollars in COVID relief.

 What is the False Claims Act?